US Visa Processing Times 2025

 Prior to submitting a visa application, either immigrant or nonimmigrant, you should thoroughly research the overall US visa processing times involved, including checking with your local Embassy or Consulate as to current interview appointment wait times.
 However, these times are only estimates, where you will not be given any guarantee as to visa processing times in advance.
 The estimated wait time to receive an appointment can also change weekly, based on the incoming workload and staffing levels at any given time.

-What factors can delay US visa processing times?
+Factors can delaying US visa processing times

 There are various factors that can delay US visa processing times, from errors in applications that need to be rectified to official requests for further documentation.
 In a number of cases, applications will also require further administrative processing after interview by a consular officer, so it is important to apply for your visa well in advance of your intended departure date and not to make any non-refundable travel plans until your visa has been issued.